Borrower credit guide

 Understand the borrower path before the workflow gets heavier

-This page explains what HarbourStep does, what it does not do, why the document layer matters, and when a borrower should expect the process to move into licensed or formal-document territory.
+This page explains what Corteran does, what it does not do, why the document layer matters, and when a borrower should expect the process to move into licensed or formal-document territory.

 This is not a formal approval